bskc/andysouth.github.io/_posts/Box cox transformation.md

     highlight: github
 ---

-In order to perform ordinary least sqaures regression, there are certain assumptions that need to be considered before building the modeling.
-Assumptions regarding the residuals, such as normal distribution, constant variance i.e homoscadaticity need to checked while building a model.
-However, ther will be times when the assumptions of OLS are violated by the data.
+In order to perform ordinary least sqaures regression, there are certain assumptions that need to be considered before building a modeling.
+Assumptions regarding residuals, such as normal distribution, constant variance i.e homoscadaticity need to be checked while building a model.
+However, there will be times when the assumptions of OLS are violated by data.
 In such instances data transformation can be employed to transform data from non-linear distribution to linear distribution.
 In this post we will look at one such technique called "Box Cox" transformation.